oxygenxml/oxygen-publishing-template-samples/templates/topic-with-tiles/README.md

 This is a sample Publishing Template that uses a custom CSS to layout the links to child topics from each topic as tiles similar with the ones from the main page.

+# Prerequisites:
+To generate the _Child Links_ component you must set the _webhelp.show.child.links_ transformation parameter to _yes_.
+By default this component is not generated in the output.

 ## Input sample:

 - [Single map sample](../../dita/topics-with-tiles/single-map/)